Obsolete Surface Rewinder Transformed Into a High-Performance, Flexible Production Asset

 Reverse-Engineering the Mechanical Logic

-AMS began by reverse-engineering what the machine was actually doing, what the cams were commanding, when, and why.
+AMS began by conducting a machine audit and reverse-engineering what each element of the machine was doing, what the cams were commanding, when, and why.
 The goal wasn’t to replicate the mechanical system electronically; it was to understand the underlying process requirements well enough to do it better.

-The original line shaft and its associated gearboxes, timing belts, cone drives, and cams were removed, and in their place were individual servo motors on each machine axis, coordinated through a motion control system.
-A single 300 HP DC main drive was replaced by a system of 16 coordinated servo axes, in some configurations, as many as 23 to 25.
+AMS removed the original line shaft and its associated gearboxes, timing belts, cone drives, and cams.
+In their place went individual servo motors on each machine axis, coordinated through a motion control system.
+A single 300 HP DC main drive was replaced by a system of 16 coordinated servo axes, and in some later configurations, as many as 23 to 25.

 Cutoff Knife Actuator: Controlled, Repeatable, and No Longer a Maintenance Problem

 The original cutoff knife actuator used a pneumatic air cylinder that slammed against hard stops and required rebuilding every six months.
-AMS replaced it with a short-throw ball screw actuator on a servo motor, moving to a precise position at a controlled velocity, with no hard stop contact and no shock loading.
-After commissioning, the mechanism went from a six-month rebuild cycle to more than four years of service without requiring a rebuild.
+AMS replaced it with a short-throw ball screw actuator on a servo motor.
+It moves to a precise position at controlled velocity, with no hard stop contact and no shock loading.
+After commissioning, the mechanism went from a six-month rebuild cycle to now more than four years of continuous service without requiring a rebuild.

 Core Insertion: From a Cam and a Hammer to Smooth, Precise Servo Control